 Then Nimoy steps in to wonder whether making Mars habitable will simply be ‘paying back an old account’.
 Then spreading to the stars again.
 Mr Spock says so.
 Mr Spock!
 Now we stop suggesting, and come right out and ask whether our civilization was somehow an offshoot of a long-missing Martian civilization.

 I’m almost inclined to ignore the handful of lines ‘we are the Martians’.
 They seem thrown into the mix just for the sake of form.
 Mostly this is a quirky but not awful little vignette about the Viking missions of the mid-1970s.
-The technological optimism of the scientists is almost sad to behold, because I can actually see why they thought some sort of sci-fi interplanetary civilization was just around the corner.
-I know that there are people who still believe that now, but oddly I find it harder to sympathise with their optimism than with the optimism of their 1970s counterparts.
-Old timey optimism can be one of the most heartbreaking of things.
+The technological optimism of the scientists is almost sad to behold, because I can actually see why they thought some sort of sci-fi interplanetary civilization was just around the corner..
+Old timey optimism can be the most heartbreaking of things.
 Read the writings of pacifists from 1912, or ‘the Internet will set us free’ enthusiasts from the 1990s and you get that same heavy ‘what might have been’ feeling.

 Meh, I’m depressed now.
 Wrapping up.